TezBaydu/Milestone-Project-1-Band/README.md

 This user is an events organiser looking for a punk rock band to be part of a group of bands for an event.

 *   This user wants to be able to:
-1. View Ppast and future events attending.
+1. View past and future events.
 2. Listen to music.
 3. Contact band with message to help detail requirements.
 4. View links to social sites for further details.